What is a Use Permit?

 Both the County Board and the Board of Zoning Appeals (BZA) issue use permits, with similar but separate processes and requirements.
 Details about County Board use permits are below, and you can learn about the BZA process here, and further down in this section.
 Please note that if a use permit is approved, the project will proceed to additional County processes with different fees.

 The County’s Zoning Ordinance distinguishes between uses permitted “by-right” and uses allowed by “special exception.”
 The use permit is one form of special exception.
-Use permits are required for land and building uses which step outside the rights of the Zoning Ordinance in some zoning districts.
+Use permits are required for land and building uses which are outside the rights of the Zoning Ordinance in some zoning districts.
 Additionally, these uses may need appropriate safeguards to have the best impact.
-The use permit offers a process for considering and approving such uses, subject to special conditions particular to the character of the use.
+The use permit provides a process for considering and approving such uses, subject to special conditions particular to the character of the use.
 These conditions assure that the use complies with all requirements and conditions of use permit approval.

 County Board special exception use permit requests, beginning with the application process, are required to be scheduled for a public hearing before the County Board.
 The County Board meetings to consider use permit requests are generally held once a month.
 The Planning Commission may also hold a public hearing to consider use permit requests if the County Manager or the Zoning Administrator determines that the proposed use has sufficient impacts.